Organized crime in London, Ontario: EOA (East Of Adelaide)

 A conglomerate of street gangs and individuals involved in the narcotics trade based in the east end of London, Ontario.
 These neighborhood gangs are linked together by London Police Service into a single entity known as EOA due to the fact that they are solely all connected to the same supplier.
 The city's largest organized crime group as a whole.

 Filthy 15 Motorcycle Club

 The Filthy 15 MC was created in 2017, to act as a support club for the Outlaws London chapter.

 First Division

 Created in 2014, the gang quickly rose to prominence in London earning a spot on "The Seven".

 FU Crew

 A London, Ontario-based street gang that started a war with the London charter of the Hells Angels in 2012, affiliates of the Outlaws Motorcycle Club, it has constantly been involved in the city's narcotics trade for the last two decades and was formerly listed as one of "The Seven".

 Gate Keepers Motorcycle Club

 The Gate Keepers Motorcycle Club are one of the official support club of the Hells Angels in Canada.
-The Gate Keeper established their "Middlesex County" Chapter in London in late 2013, and remains active as of 2022.
+The Gate Keepers established their "Middlesex County" Chapter in London in late 2013, and remains active as of 2026.
 It has been involved in several charity events as well as several incidents.